-At John Clifford we teach children based upon the new curriculum which puts an emphasis on three areas of learning:
+At John Clifford we teach children based upon a curriculum which puts an emphasis on three areas of learning:

 1) Computer science - how computers work and how to write algorithms and solve problems to create a computer program.